JOFF Fintech Acquisition (NASDAQ:JOFF) Sees Large Volume Increase

 JOFF Fintech Acquisition Corp.
-(NASDAQ:JOFF – Get Rating) shares saw strong trading volume on Tuesday .
-11,849 shares traded hands during mid-day trading, a decline of 78% from the previous session’s volume of 55,024 shares.The stock last traded at $9.87 and had previously closed at $9.85.
+(NASDAQ:JOFF – Get Rating) saw strong trading volume on Wednesday .
+4,200 shares traded hands during mid-day trading, a decline of 84% from the previous session’s volume of 25,833 shares.The stock last traded at $9.85 and had previously closed at $9.86.

-The business has a 50-day moving average price of $9.82 and a two-hundred day moving average price of $9.79.
+The business has a fifty day moving average price of $9.83 and a 200 day moving average price of $9.79.

 Institutional Inflows and Outflows